mrimbault/mr_systemconf/README.md

 Just grab anything you want and make it your own, and leave out what you don't want, like or understand.

-## What version of <software name> is compatible with your configuration file?
+## What version of "software name" is compatible with your configuration file?

 Usually, the latest available on the Linux distribution I'm using (currently Arch Linux).
 I don't bother to test compatibily with previous versions, and use the newest features I'm aware of (if I understand them).